kurbakov/qtradr/fwk/config/README.md

 Library uses [mINI](https://github.com/metayeti/mINI) to parse config files.

-we expect a collection of configs for fully functional program.
+We expect a collection of configs for fully functional program.

 Example of the session config file: